Canal Once: History

 Logo used from 2011 to 2013.

 The SPR operates 26 transmitters to the IPN's 13, and all of them (with the exception of Mexico City) carry Canal Once as one of their subchannels.

 In 2013, Once TV México returned to its original name of Canal Once as part of a branding refresh.

 In 2015, the IPN launched Once Niños, a subchannel of Canal Once featuring children's programming, which is available on all Canal Once transmitters operated by the IPN as well as on all Mexican cable systems.
 On December 31, 2015, Canal Once completed its digital television transition.

 In July 2016, Olympusat added the channel to its OTT platform, VEMOX.

 Logo used from 2013 to 2019.

 On January 23, 2019, President Andrés Manuel López Obrador nominated senator José Antonio Álvarez Lima to serve as the new director of Canal Once. marking his return to public media after 28 years away. Álvarez was installed in that position in March.
 He announced his resignation in late October 2020, in order to fill the Senate vacancy in his seat that resulted from the death of alternate senator Joel Molina Ramírez.
 If Álvarez Lima had opted to remain at Canal Once, the vacancy would have triggered a special election for the seat.
 He was replaced by 25-year-old Carlos Brito Lavalle, the youngest director in the station's history, who had previously helped coordinate the Aprende en Casa program and held other posts.

 In 2021, Canal Once was authorized a further 24 new transmitters, many to be co-sited with existing or new SPR installations.

+From May 23 to August 2, 2026, IPN students occupied the Canal Once facilities in protest to demand a budget increase, the director's resignation, and greater attention to the deterioration of school facilities.